marcionicolau/datacamp/README.md

 author_field: The author(s) name(s)
 description: Insert course description here
 ```
 Change the fields and call the function `upload_course()`.
 This will create your course and add its ID to the `course.yml` file.
-This way your local course is linked to the one on datacamp.com.
+This way, your local course is linked to the one on datacamp.com.
 ```yml
 # course.yml after creation on server
 id: 314